The Jokers in the Academe

 Yeah, they pretend to be teachers.

-These jokers applied as teachers because there are no other jobs available and (luckily) there are schools willing to hire them even if they are not qualified to be teachers.
+These jokers applied as teachers because there are no other jobs available.
+They are very fortunate (and the students are unfortunate) that there are schools willing to hire them even if they are not qualified to be teachers.

-Among these jokers are English teachers who believed they are entitled to be English teachers because they can speak the language.
-I have emphasized in one of my essays that “a perfect accent and an impeccable grammar don’t make a person an English teacher.”
+Among these jokers are English teachers who thought that they could be English teachers because they can speak the language.
+I have emphasized in one of my essays that it doesn’t mean that when you know something you can already teach it.
+“If you know it, you can teach it” is a fallacy.

 Knowing a subject matter is different from knowing how to teach it.
 The former is only one of the many requirements for the latter.